-CE23 Knowledge of techniques and methods to practise textual critique and editing of texts in relation to 0110 texts written in English language.
+CE23 Knowledge of techniques and methods to practise textual critique and editing of texts in relation to texts written in English language.
 CE27 Participation in group learning activities: assignments, studies.
 CE28 Participation in learning forums and transfer of acquired knowledge: news groups, blogs.
-CE29 Analysis of the conditionings related to the use of language in situation that affect the final shape OLZO adopted by the text, in its oral and written aspect.
+CE29 Analysis of the conditionings related to the use of language in situation that affect the final shape CL25 adopted by the text, in its oral and written aspect.
 CE33 Ability to develop critical and autonomous thought through reading and analysis of literary texts and other cultural demonstrations in English language.
 CE34 Ability to evaluate critically a consulted bibliography and frame it in a theoretical perspective.
-CE35 Ability to design and elaborate formative and self learning material in relationship with disciplinary CLJJ contents of the module. contents of the module.
+Ability to design and alabarate formative and calf learning metarial in relationship with dissiplinary.
+CE35 Ability to design and elaborate formative and self learning material in relationship with disciplinary contents of the module.
 CE36 Ability to find a new expressive form in literature in its amplest aspects.
-CE37 Ability to relate the different literary manifestations in English language with cultural facts.
-0207 CE38 Ability for literary discussion and oral presentaiton, in English language.
-CE44 Ability to summarize, organise, manipulate and transmit efficiently the knowledge aquired in the CL44 different modules. unierent modules.
+0005 CE37 Ability to relate the different literary manifestations in English language with cultural facts.
+CE38 Ability for literary discussion and oral presentaiton, in English language.
+CE44 Ability to summarize, organise, manipulate and transmit efficiently the knowledge aquired in the different modules.
 CE45 Acceptance of other critical thought differing from the one adopted by the students.
 CE51 Ability to distinguish between different theoretical/critical approaches of the same problem.
-0101 Thing to abangular between anotone motion of one approaches of the sume problem.
 CE52 Ability to identify problems and research themes and evaluate their relevance.
+CE92 Ability to identify problems and research themes and evaluate their relevance.